Kim Kardashian among celebrities flouting US drought rules: Report

 Celebrity reality stars Kim and Kourtney Kardashian were among repeat offenders in June, the newspaper reported, citing notices obtained via a Public Records Act request.

-Water authorities in Las Virgenes Municipal Water District, covering Calabasas and Hidden Hills, have already installed metal flow restrictor devices at around 20 properties' main shutoff valves, the newspaper reported.
+The water authorities in Las Virgenes Municipal Water District, covering Calabasas and Hidden Hills, have already installed metal flow restrictor devices at around 20 properties' main shut-off valves, the newspaper reported.

-A representative for the Kardashians did not immediately respond to AFP request for comment.
+A representative for the Kardashians did not immediately respond to Agence France-Presse request for comment.

 Stallone's lawyer told the Times that its report "could mischaracterise and misrepresent the situation" at a property sustaining around 500 mature trees, saying his clients had "proactively" installed a drip irrigation system and let certain lawns die.